bieleckipiotr/Data-Science-portfolio/GenAI_Diffusion_GAN_Image_Generation/readme.md

 # 3 Conclusions

 We have tried to compare two diferent architectures, the DDPM and the GAN.
 However, it turned out that the DDPM is too complex in terms of training time and we were not able to achieve satisfactory results.
 Therefore, the requirements of the project were only fulfled by the GAN model.
 This model actually managed to learn to generate images resembling bedrooms.
-Also,the minimalization of the FID curve over the epochs shows that this model somewhat converged.We were also able to compute the linear interpolation of the latent spaces of this model.
+Also,the minimization of the FID curve over the epochs shows that this model somewhat converged.
+Linear interpolation of the latent space of this model was computed.

 <!-- 8 -->